Urviskumar/Cloudiness-Estimation-in-Images-Using-VGG16/README.md

-# "Cloudiness Estimation in Images Using VGG16: A Data-Driven Approach
+# "Cloudiness Estimation in Images Using VGG16: A Data-Driven Approach"

 # Abstract